 But this game involves more than just trivia questions!
 Our host/emcee will also guide you through visual puzzles and a scavenger-hunt round.
 Along the way, you’ll discover some of your colleagues’ hidden talents and unusual expertise.
-Best of all, you’ll laugh as much as you ever have in your own conference or break room.
+Best of all, you’ll laugh as much as you ever have in your own home or socially distanced office.

 Customized Trivia Games for Private Groups